 All members have the right to vote at the AGM.

-The quorum for AGMs will be usually 20% of membership.
+The quorum for AGMs will be usually 20% of regular members (defined as those who have attended 50% to 100% of practices in the previous month).shi.

 The Management Committee has the right to call Extraordinary General Meetings (EGMs) outside the AGM.
 Procedures for EGMs will be the same as for the AGM.